• Skip to primary navigation

 • Serve over steamed basmati rice, sprinkle with chopped parsley or coriander and serve with lemon wedges.

-To Cook the Steamed Basmati Rice:
+To Cook Basmati Rice:

 • The ratio of the rice to water is 1:1.5.
 Which means if you are cooking 1 cup of rice, then you will need 1 and half cups of water.
 Soak the rice in water for 15 minutes, then wash in a colander under running water and drain.